Skip to content

 class SqlAlchemyUserRepository:

-def __init__(self, db_adapter: SqlAlchemyAdapter):
+def __init__(self, db_adapter: PostgresSQLAlchemyAdapter):

 self.db_adapter = db_adapter

-def get_by_id(self, user_id: str) -> User:
+def get_by_id(self, user_id: UUID) -> User | None:

 return self.db_adapter.get_by_uuid(User, user_id)